Join us for NASCRAG's 45th consecutive year of zany fun, puzzles, riddles, and role playing.

 At Gen Con, while Doug marshals the players into teams, Buster is the one wandering through the crowds, collecting their event tickets, and handing out the paper work.
 This activity has become known as “Bustering”.

-Rei Kevin, Chief Cartographer
+Rei Kevin, Server Queen

 Zander Kevin, Master of Stuff